YUKE3/g14-2022-vfio/README.md

 ![Virt Manager Image](images/XML_Editing.png)

-### Disabling supergfxctl

-`systemctl disable supergfxd`

-VFIO mode is redundant when hybrid (default behavior) works completely fine.
-Supergfxctl also interferes with drivers and other tools (like `driverctl`)

 ### Disabling Resizable BAR

 This feature causes a code 43 error when the GPU is passthrough to the VM.
 You could disable it using [Smokeless_UMAF](https://github.com/DavidS95/Smokeless_UMAF/tree/main) tool.
 (Do this at your own risk)